Visitors to Italy often dream about one thing – food.

-While it certainly has a lot in common with Italian food, Sicilian cuisine is an amalgamation of all of the cultures that have existed on the island of Sicily over the years, including the Arabs, Romans, Normans, Greeks, Spanish, Jews, and so on.
+While it certainly has a lot in common with Italian food, street food in Sicily is an amalgamation of all of the cultures that have existed on the island of Sicily over the years, including the Arabs, Romans, Normans, Greeks, Spanish, Jews, and so on.

 From the Arab domination of Sicily in the 10th and 11th centuries, we see saffron, apricot, raisins, rice, nutmeg, cloves and pine nuts, with the Greeks bringing a taste for fish, pistachio, olives and fresh vegetables.
 In Western Sicily, you will find Northern African influences.
 San Vito Lo Capo, for instance, has its very own annual couscous festival!

 Outside influences on Sicilian cuisine are particularly strong in the local street food, with the capital of Palermo having been named as one of the best cities for street food in the entire world!